 Save Space With Corner Storage

 To make the most of floor space in a small bedroom, go for a bookshelf or storage cabinet designed for a corner.
-This three-shelf corner cabinet allows you to store books and toys while taking up minimal wall and floor space.
-Learn how to build a fully customizable modular bookshelf.
+This three-shelf corner cabinet provides plenty of kids’ room storage for books and toys while taking up minimal wall and floor space.

-When it comes to kids bedroom ideas for small rooms, cubbies with bins or baskets can be an effective way to add storage space without making the room look cluttered.
+Cubbies with bins or baskets can be an effective way to add storage space without making your kids’ room look cluttered.
 This multi-bin organizer can be used for storing everything from clothing and shoes to toys, books and stuffed animals.
-Create more space with these 10 instant storage ideas.

 Use Up Wall Space